-Welcome to today’s lesson on negative and positive feedback.
-In this lesson today, you will learn about negative and positive feedback as a means of maintaining homeostasis in our body.
+In this lesson, you will learn about negative and positive feedback as a means of maintaining homeostasis in the body.
 Specifically, you will learn about:

-Homeostasis is just that maintenance of our internal environment and the internal environment is maintained by either negative or sometimes positive feedback.
+Homeostasis is the maintenance of our internal environment.That environment is maintained by either negative or positive feedback.

-Negative feedback is the most common type of feedback that we experience and negative feedback will reverse a detected change.
+Negative feedback is the most common type of feedback that we experience.
+Negative feedback will reverse a detected change.

-Conditions in your extra cellular fluid might experience some sort of change.
-Maybe the pH changes, or the temperature changes, or the chemical makeup changes, and sensory receptors will detect that change.
-Then that change will be reversed in order to maintain homeostasis, so cells need to be in an environment that's relatively constant.
+Conditions in your extracellular fluid might experience changes at times.
+Maybe the pH changes, the temperature changes, or the chemical makeup changes.
+Sensory receptors will detect that change.
+The change will then be reversed in order to maintain homeostasis, as cells need to be in an environment that's relatively constant.

-If the pH or temperature gets too high or too low, cells aren't going to be able to function properly, and then other body mechanisms aren't going to function properly as well.
+If the pH or temperature gets too high or too low, cells aren't going to be able to function properly, meaning that other body mechanisms aren't going to function properly either.
 So it's really important that homeostasis is maintained.

 Take a look at the diagram below to see how negative feedback works to maintain homeostasis.

-So first, your body will experience some sort of stimulus.
-Let's say you walk outside today and it's really hot outside.
-The stimulus would be the heat that you feel and you start to get really hot from being outside.
+First, your body will experience some sort of stimulus.
+Let's say you walk outside today, and it's really hot.
+The stimulus would be the heat that you fee; you start to get really hot from being outside.
 Sensory receptors in your skin will detect that heat and send the information to the main integrator in your body, which is the brain.

-Your brain will then interpret what needs to happen in order to lower your body temperature and then it'll send that information to effectors; which are glands or muscles.
+Your brain will then interpret what needs to happen in order to lower your body temperature ,and then it will send that information to effectors, which are glands or muscles.
 Those effectors will then carry out the response.

-There are different mechanisms in order to cool down your body temperature, vasodilation is one mechanism.
-Vasodilation is when your blood vessels will widen and they do this in order to expel access heat.
-Effectors, muscles or glands, will work to carry out these responses such as vasodilation and sweating.
-When you sweat, the fluids that you sweat out will be evaporated off your body and then by being evaporate off your body, it allows your body temperature to cool.
-You might experience heavy breathing when you really hot, and when you're really hot, your muscle activity will also be reduced.
+There are different mechanisms in order to cool down your body temperature, and vasodilation is one mechanism.
+Vasodilation is when your blood vessels widen in order to expel excess heat.
+Effector will work to carry out responses such as vasodilation and sweating.
+When you sweat, the fluids that you sweat out will be evaporated off your body, allowing your body temperature to cool.
+You might experience heavy breathing when you're really hot, and your muscle activity will also be reduced.
 These are all ways that your body temperature could be lowered.

-Then from there, our response would be that our body temperature lowers, so you'll notice how the change that we first experienced, is reversed.
+From there, the response would be that your body temperature lowers, meaning that the change you first experienced has been reversed.

-Positive feedback is more rare in our body, and it doesn't have a huge effect on homeostasis.
-When you're talking about homeostasis, you're talking about the maintenance of our extracellular fluids.
+Positive feedback is more rare in the body, and it doesn't have a huge effect on homeostasis.
+Again, when you're talking about homeostasis, you're talking about the maintenance of our extracellular fluids.

 Positive feedback will detect a change, and rather than reversing it, it will actually intensify it.

-A common example is childbirth; in childbirth the fetus in the mother will exude pressure on the uterus.
+A common example is childbirth.
+In childbirth, the fetus will exude pressure on the mother's uterus.
 The uterus will then exude pressure on the fetus back and forth.
 This will keep intensifying until, finally, the fetus is expelled.
 Rather than that change reversing, it is actually being intensified.

-So this lesson has been an overview on negative and positive feedback and the maintenance of homeostasis in our body.
+This lesson has been an overview of negative and positive feedback and the maintenance of homeostasis in the body.

 Keep up the learning and have a great day!